MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 </div>
 </div>

-Know that this course draws quite the spectrum of students, including *those less comfortable*, *those more comfortable*, and those somewhere in between.
+Know that this course draws quite the spectrum of students, including "those less comfortable", "those more comfortable", and those somewhere in between.
-However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself before you took this course.
+However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself in Week 0.

+The course is not graded on a curve.
+The course does not have pre-determined cutoffs for final grades.
+Those less comfortable and somewhere in between are not at a disadvantage vis-à-vis those more comfortable.
+Each student's final grade is individually determined at term's end after input from the teaching fellows.
+Remarkable effort and upward trending do not go unnoticed.

 ## Books